MediaMotionCommunity/MediaMotion/README.md

 License
 -------

-This software is under the ... license.
+This software is under the GNU GPLv2 license.
+See the complete license in the software:

+    Resources/LICENSE

 About
 -----